 There's no customization software for this keyboard.

 The Logitech K350 has limited compatibility.
 Since this is an old keyboard, it was made for older versions of Windows, and the Window Zoom buttons don't work on Windows 10.
 Also, on macOS and Linux, all the gray shortcut buttons don't work.
+If you want a more up-to-date keyboard that has better compatibility options, consider the Logitech Craft.

 This keyboard has a slight curved design, but isn't as hard to get used to like the Microsoft Sculpt Ergonomic Keyboard or Logitech ERGO K860 Wireless Split Keyboard.
 It's also quite an older keyboard than the others we've reviewed so far, but is still fairly popular as it provides an easy entry into the ergonomic keyboard world.
 However, it does feel a bit cheaper than other ergonomic keyboards we've measured and its typing quality isn't up-to-par with more recent models.
 See our recommendations for the best keyboards, the best keyboards for writers, and the best keyboards for programming.